-- 1. OCs must organise facilities for the Examination on Arrival of all Horses at the venue. - 2.
-The Examination on Arrival area must include: - a) sufficient space for the minimal contact and safe movement of Horses throughout the area; and - b) a covered area for the collection of Horse passports.
+- 1. OCs must organise facilities for the Examination on Arrival of all Horses at the venue which allows them to be unloaded within 1hr of arriving at the venue. - 2.
+The Examination on Arrival area must include: - a) sufficient space for the minimal contact and safe movement of Horses throughout the area;